Have you ever been sitting on the pot and thought why does my poop burn like acid?

 - stomach cramps

 If you have a sensitive tummy, digestive problems, peptic ulcer or irritable bowel syndrome, it’s recommended that you avoid foods that are spicy as they can cause burning diarrhea.
+Another problem with spicy foods is they can trigger acid reflux.
+Acid reflux can contribute to hemorrhoids.
+We outline below how hemorrhoids can make your poop burn really bad like acid.

 - bleeding with pain during bowel movements